DanielJuravski/heMoji/docker/README.md

     docker pull danieljuravski/hemoji
 Run a container of that image.

-    docker run -it --name hemoji -v $(pwd)/my_data:/my_data danieljuravski/hemoji
+    docker run -it --name hemoji -v $(pwd)/my_data:/my_data -p 5000:5000 -d danieljuravski/hemoji
 >Docker runs processes in isolated containers.
 A container is a process which runs on a host.
 The host may be local or remote.
 When an operator executes docker run, the container process that runs is isolated in that it has its own file system, its own networking, and its own isolated process tree separate from the host.

 where:
 - `-it` is for running the container in interactive mode and allocate a tty for it.
-- `--name` is for easy access for your container.
+- `--name hemoji` is for easy access for your container.
 -  `-v $(pwd)/my_data:/my_data` is for mounting your local `my_data` dir into the container.
+- `-p 5000:5000` is for mapping the port 5000 in the container to port 5000 on the Docker host.
+- `-d` is for running the container is detached mode - running in the background.

+You will might want to explore the container, with

-You will automatically tunnelled to the containers bash prompt - `home` dir (`/root/heMoji`).
+    docker exec -it hemoji /bin/bash you will automatically tunnelled to the container's bash prompt - `home` dir (`/root/heMoji`).
 In this dir, you will find:
 - `README.md`: the present readme file
 - `model`: contains the vocab and the trained heMoji models